fading hyperpigmentation

 2. Apply a toner or a gentle retinoid

-I love DIY chamomile tea toner, rose water toner and I also used vitamin A serum by Mad Hippie for this step.
+I love DIY chamomile tea toner, I also used vitamin A serum by Mad Hippie for this step.

 3. Apply my DIY face oil blend